HISTORY OF PASCO COUNTY

 In 1921 he was put in charge of the New Port Richey school, where his wife was a teacher.

-In July 1915 he was assigned to teach at the Emmaus School, and by the late 1920s he and his wife returned to eastern Pasco County.
+By the late 1920s he and his wife returned to eastern Pasco County.

 The 1920 census shows him living in New Port Richey and shows his occupation as clerk in a lumber yard.